 How to tell your staff is burned out without them saying “I’m burned out”

 By the time you get a resignation letter in your email, it’s usually too late.
 If you do somehow succeed in convincing your employee to stay on by promising more money and changes to whatever is causing them dissatisfaction, it usually doesn’t last long.
-As soon as their heart isn’t in it anymore, they’ve basically mentally quit and it’s only a matter of time before they put in their letter again for real.
+As soon as their heart isn’t in it anymore, they’ve basically mentally quit, and it’s only a matter of time before they put in their letter again for real; this is depressing, a reality often fueled by the pressures of hustle culture.

-Obviously the key is to be a great manager and prevent burnout in the first place, and some of the ways we do that is through task switching, checking in on video weekly, asking “how are you?”, simply listening, providing time for breaks, encourage use of PTO, give some extra perks or surprises, and sooo many more.
+Obviously, the key is to be a great manager and prevent burnout in the first place, and some of the ways we do that are through task switching, checking in on video weekly, asking “how are you?”, simply listening, providing time for breaks, encouraging the use of PTO, giving some extra perks or surprises, and sooo many more key principles that also help remote workers succeed.

 Even if you do all of the above and then some, sometimes things happen.
 Maybe you have people who choose not to speak up or you’re overseeing a first-time manager who misses some signs from people on their team.